-Literally everything around you was probably produced by a tool that a tool and die maker made, says Tony Tinge, a tool and die maker at Lincoln Electric.
+Literally everything around you was probably produced by a tool that a tool and die maker made, says Tony Tinge, who works at Lincoln Electric.
 (And in case you're wondering what that is, a tool and die maker is a specialized machinist.
 Tool makers work with machinists to keep the machines that manufacture just about everything running.
 Tool makers make the tools and fixtures, while machinists focus on production machine work and the assembly and fitting of machined parts.)

 * * *

 I grew up in '80s.
 Like a lot of kids, I was interested in video games.
 I never really got into hands-on work until I got into the workforce — and that's when it really just clicked for me.
 It was money motivating me, honestly.
 When I first got out of high school, I wasn't making a lot of money.
 I figured I could come here and Lincoln's reputation really came through — if you're hard worker, you can make a lot of money.